wkorando/event-stream-kafka/README.md

-# event-stream-kafka
+# Connecting to Events Stream on IBM Cloud

-Demonstration project for connecting a Spring Boot project to an instance of Event Stream on IBM Cloud
+This project demonstrates how to connect a Spring Boot project to an [IBM Event Streams](https://www.ibm.com/cloud/event-streams) using Spring Kafka.